angeloschatzimparmpas/VisRuler/README.md

 **Note:** The tag `paper-version` matches the implementation at the time of the paper's publication.
 The current version might look significantly different depending on how much time has passed since then.

-**Note:** This software is based on the Random Forest, Adaptive Boosting], and Randomized Search implementations from [Scikit-learn](https://scikit-learn.org/stable/index.html) library.
+**Note:** This software is based on the Random Forest, Adaptive Boosting, and Randomized Search implementations from [Scikit-learn](https://scikit-learn.org/stable/index.html) library.
 Although we used RANDOM_SEED = 42, the exact same input data for different systems might generate slightly different outputs due to the use of these libraries, and such differences will propagate to our software.

 **Note:** As any other software, the code is not bug free.
 There might be limitations in the views and functionalities of the tool that could be addressed in a future code update.